Who Invented The Cochlear Implant?

 This was done on August 01, 1974.
 Subsequent Patent Office search and patent application for letters patent was completed in May, 1977.
 Patent 4,063,047 was issued to Adam M. Kissiah, Jr. on December 13, 1977.
 Reissue 31031, which further improved design, was issued on September, 1982.

 Some designs and intra-cochlear implants were made by others prior to the time periods above, and were considered “successful” from a surgical and medical point of view, with an equal number of proclamations and claims of being “firsts” in cochlear implantation.
 Indeed, many important advances in cochlear implantation were accomplished during the 1960s and 70s.

-Greater understanding of voice intelligence was accomplished as the designs described in Patent 4,063,048 were utilized in subsequent cochlear implants.
-Although Adam Kissiah was a full time employee with NASA at the Kennedy Space Center, he participated as a consultant in an implantation program during the early 1980;s through license agreement granted by Kissiah to Biostim, Inc.
+A greater understanding of voice intelligence was accomplished as the designs described in Patent 4,063,048 were utilized in subsequent cochlear implants.
+Although Adam Kissiah was a full-time employee with NASA at the Kennedy Space Center, he participated as a consultant in an implantation program during early 1980;s through license agreement granted by Kissiah to Biostim, Inc.

 So, the answer to the question “Who Invented The Cochlear Implant?” is, “Adam M. Kissiah, Jr. Invented the Cochlear Implant“

 For more information, read the following research paper on the History of the Cochlear Implant and Cochlear Implant Technology:

 Cochlear Implant History, History of the Implantable Hearing Device